omnetpp/omnetpp/doc/src/userguide/cpp-development.rst

 The :guilabel:`Scope` tab allows you to configure the scope of the makefile and which source files will be included.

--  :guilabel:`Deep compile`: When enabled, the makefile will compile the source files in the whole subdirectory tree (except excluded folders and folder covered by other makefiles).
+-  :guilabel:`Deep compile`: When enabled, the makefile will compile the source files in the whole subdirectory tree (except excluded folders and folders covered by other makefiles).
 When disabled, the makefile only compiles sources in the makefile's folder.
 Makemake option: :literal:`--deep`
 -  :guilabel:`Recursive make`: When enabled, the build will invoke make in all descendant folders that are configured to contain a makefile.
 Makemake option: :literal:`--meta:recurse` (resolves to multiple :literal:`-d` options)